Medicare & Mental Health Coverage

 Original medicare has 2 parts; Part A (hospital insurance) and Part B (medical insurance).
 The individual has the choice of doctors, hospitals, and other providers that are accepted by Medicare.
-In 2019, the standard Part B premium amount is $135.50 (or higher depending on the individuals income).
 Generally, a person would pay a deductible and coinsurance for Part A and Part B services.
 If an individual chooses to buy a Medicare Supplement Insurance (Medigap) policy, the Medigap policy may pay some of these costs.

 Medicare Advantage (MA) Plan

 Medicare Advantage, which can also be called Part C, which includes Part A (hospital insurance) and Part B (medical insurance).
 The individuals can choose from private insurance companies approved by Medicare.
 Individuals usually pay a monthly premium for the MA Plan (in addition to a monthly Part B premium).
 An individual may pay a copayment or coinsurance for covered services.